Woodlands: the conditions for relief

 - on which trees or underwood are growing, but

-The DV will advise if relief should be refused because the land is agricultural property, because, for example, the woodland consists of a belt of shelter to farmland.
+The Valuation Office Agency (VOA) will advise if relief should be refused as the land is agricultural property because, for example, the woodland consists of a belt of shelter to farmland.

 Also, the deceased must either